elunna/nerfhack-changelog/README.md

 * Monsters can zap wands of wonder at the player
 * Hostile monsters wielding a digging tool can break boulders (Evil)
 * Monsters can quaff potions of restore ability to un-cancel themselves (Evil)
+* Monster will quaff potions of reflection if you have a reflectable attack available.
 * Vampire monsters can quaff vampire blood to heal (SLASHEM)
 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.